datagrok-ai/public/packages/Chem/CONTRIB.md

 `GettingStartedJS.html` to the new ones and commit these changes along with the RdKit library version being tested.

-The test form is forked from RdKit's original testbed:
+The test code is forked from RdKit's original testbed and adopted to our use case:
 [link](https://github.com/ptosco/rdkit/tree/master/Code/MinimalLib#live-demos)